arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 To restart the BLE interface to update the network settings, the [**Arduino_NetworkConfigurator**](https://github.com/arduino-libraries/Arduino_NetworkConfigurator?tab=readme-ov-file) library provides a procedure called "Reconfiguration Procedure".
 This procedure is based on the shorting of two pins of the board.

 The library provides a default implementation according to the board type.
-(The user can change the default pin, checking the following document section)

 - `Arduino Opta`: Press and hold the user button (BTN_USER) until the led (LED_USER) turns off
 - `Arduino MKR WiFi 1010`: Short pin 7 to GND until the led turns off